MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Deploy/How-to-Install-a-Highly-Available-VMM-Management-Server.md

 5. On the **Select features to install** page, click **Next**.

 6. On the **Product registration information** page, provide the appropriate information, and then click **Next**.
-If you do not enter a product key, [!INCLUDE[vmm12short](../../includes/vmm12short_md.md)] will be installed as an evaluation version that expires in 180 days after installation.
+If you do not enter a product key, VMM will be installed as an evaluation version that expires in 180 days after installation.

 7. On the **Please read this license agreement** page, review the license agreement, select the **I have read, understood, and agree with the terms of the license agreement** check box, and then click **Next**.